dyota257/wrestlingscoreboard/plan.md

 [ ] Check if scores actually update correctly

 #### Refresh memory: notes
 - Refactoring player class
     - There is something to be done in the function updateScore in scoreboard.js
     - Need to check if scores update correctly

+- Path to writing back
+    1. Scoreboard triggers route matches/records
+        from popup.ejs
+    2. records.js
+        a. deletes the current match from matches_temp (fixtures)
+        b. sends records
+        c. ends connection
+        d.
+NEEDS TO TO SOMETHING, route back somewhere sensible

 #### Refresh memory: questions

 ?
 Where is the point at which writeback needs to happen on scoreboard.js?
+A: This happens on popup.ejs

 ?
-What is the structure of
+What is the structure of the database?
+A: This is described in summary.yaml

 ###